 Christian Hopi Camp Meeting

-July 2015, and every year on the second weekend for the last 9 years, we have been called by God and the Hopi to work among them.
+Every July on the second weekend for over a decade, we have been called by God and the Hopi to work among them.
 It is in the middle of a vast plain with plateaus and sunsets surrounding it.
 About 300 attend and 65 of those are youth.
 The HOPI pastors have a heart for them to know Christ and His Word.
 This is hard to do if they don't come to church weekly and its not taught in the home or school.
 In 10 sessions, we intensively shared the life of Christ and got them to know the Bible through a panorama from Genesis to Revelation.
 Puppets, crafts, songs and games were all directed at reinforcing the message for that session lesson.
 17 youth gave their hearts to Christ and over the time in camp saw their hunger for God's word grow.
 This year's camp will be the first that we will be doing a "HOPE Response to Loss, Pain and Grief."
 Why?
 Because these children need to know how to connect with God during these tough times since many have lost a parent to alcohol or abandonment or seen and known things they shouldn't.
 What leads a 13 year old to become a mom?
 Or a 10 year old boy to want to jump from the plateau cliffs?
 We want them to know HOPE when it matters most!